Lagerland Lagerland

 • You're tired of uploading files to web converters

-• You want a modern Mac-native UI with a unified inspector
+• You want a modern UI with a unified inspector on iPhone and Mac

 • Common-case encoding presets cover 90% of your work